 You shouldn't be wondering what she's thinking about you.
 You should be actually trying to learn about her and being curious about her.
 This will prevent you from giving off some of that weird, creepy vibe or giving unusual behaviors that come across as creepy because you're focused on the right things.

-You're focused on learning about the girl you met.
+One of the biggest mistakes you can make when it comes to texting girls is to not recognize when to stop pursuing.
 Now, that's not the entire picture.
 There are some other things that can also give up creepy vibe as well and repel girls.
 What usually accompanies this focus on being creepy is a lack of confidence.

 Guys, who are worried about being creepy because they don't have any self confidence and they're overly self-conscious.
 Now, the opposite is if you're confident you are focused on the right things, you are focused on the girl.